Hab5/league-machine-learning/README.md

 Here's what it looks like:
 ![team_presum](img/team_presum.png)

-In its current form, the data is unusable, so I startes thinking about the best ways to structure it.
+In its current form, the data is unusable, so I started thinking about the best ways to structure it.
 The first thing I tried was to concatenate all the rows for the two teams into one, and drop the useless features.
 I trained a basic model on this data, and got decent results (73% accuracy), but the data was scarce (hundreds of features), and messy, it didn't feel right.
 I started to wonder if summing/averaging the features for the 5 players in a team would be beneficial.
 On paper, there would be some information loss, as the data would no longer hold lane wise information, but I gave it a try.